 When it comes to accounting, the vast majority of entrepreneurs can benefit not only from the help of a trained professional but also that of modern small business accounting software.
 Software like Xero automate pretty much everything for you and provide detailed reports to keep you on track.

 Even if your accounting needs are super-simple and you’re not planning on hiring a full-time accountant, we still advise investing in one of these programs to help you manage your financials like a pro.

-Check out our top accounting software ranking below to learn about our favorite providers, or head straight over to Xero, the most user-friendly accounting solution on the market.
+Check out our top small business accounting software ranking below to learn about our favorite providers, or head straight over to Xero, the most user-friendly accounting solution on the market.

 In this guide, we'll examine our favorite business accounting software options to determine which one’s right for you.

 Also recommended: Hiring an accountant can save your company thousands of dollars in taxes each year.
 Get a free tax consultation with 1-800Accountant.